Criticism of the BBC: Israeli–Palestinian conflict

 A BBC Editorial Standards Findings issued in July 2011 found that a broadcast on Today on 27 September 2010 that stated, "At midnight last night, the moratorium on Israelis building new settlements in the West Bank came to an end.
 It had lasted for ten months" and had breached the accuracy guideline in respect of the requirement to present output "in clear, precise language", as in fact the moratorium on building new settlements had been in existence since the early 1990s and remained in place.

 In December 2011, the BBC caused further controversy after censoring the word "Palestine" from a song played on BBC Radio 1Xtra.

-More controversy was caused in April 2012 when the BBC broadcast news of 2,500 Palestinian prisoners who were on hunger strike, with very little overall coverage.
-This resulted in two protests outside the BBC buildings in Glasgow and in London.

-During the 2012 Summer Olympics's country profiles pages, the BBC listed "East Jerusalem" as the capital of Palestine and did not list a capital at all for Israel.
-Also, while all other country profile pages featured a representation the country's flag, the Israeli page featured a picture of an Israeli soldier confronting another man, supposedly a Palestinian.
+During the 2012 Summer Olympics's country profiles pages, the BBC listed "East Jerusalem" as the capital of Palestine and did not list a capital for Israel.
+While all other country profile pages featured a representation of the country's flag, the Israeli page featured a picture of an Israeli soldier confronting another man, supposedly a Palestinian.
 After public outrage and a letter from Israeli government spokesperson Mark Regev, the BBC listed a "Seat of Government" for Israel in Jerusalem but added that most foreign embassies "are in Tel Aviv".
 It made a parallel change to the listing for "Palestine" by listing "East Jerusalem" as the "Intended seat of government".
 The picture of the Israeli soldier was removed as well and replaced with the Israeli flag.